 To learn more about the PLAY Project:

-Onna, our Program Director and Home Consultant, began working for The P.L.A.Y.
+Onna, P.L.A.Y.
+Project Executive Director and Home Consultant, began working for The P.L.A.Y.
 Project in 2006.
 Some of Onnaís responsibilities include administration of professional trainings and community workshops; media communication; educational resource development; and The P.L.A.Y.
 Project community organization.
 In the past, she has worked with children on the autism spectrum as a play tutor, and now serves families through The Ann Arbor Center.
 Onna has a Bachelorís degree from University of Michigan, a Masterís in writing from Boston University and a Masterís in Social Work from the University of Michigan.